greenbone/openvas-scanner/rust/openvasd/README.md

-# sensord
+# OpenVAS Daemon

 Is the implementation for [scanner-api](https://greenbone.github.io/scanner-api/).

 Currently it is utilizing ospd-openvas.

-To set the log level you haben set environment variable `SENSORD_LOG` to the following levels:
+To set the log level you haben set environment variable `OPENVASD_LOG` to the following levels:

 - TRACE
 - DEBUG